aerits/voxelinator/readme.md

 ![terminal](hub-images/term.png)

 # wip
-- need to figure out how to not have 100k different materials for each color
+- [x] need to figure out how to not have 100k different materials for each color -- COMPLETE
-    - use uv mapping somehow
+    - using uv mapping now
-- need to figure out how to remove faces that aren't visible or are overlapping
+- [ ] need to figure out how to remove faces that aren't visible or are overlapping
-- need to optimize the model to not have 44 million vertices, even if a high resolution image is not really the intended usage
+- [ ] need to optimize the model to not have 44 million vertices, even if a high resolution image is not really the intended usage
     - the image above should only have 8 vertices since its a rectangle